cesanta/mongoose/docs/README.md

 Create a listening connection, append this connection to `mgr->conns`.

 Parameters:
-- `mgr` - event manager to use
+- `mgr` - an event manager to use
-- `url` - specifies local IP address and port to listen on, e.g.
+- `url` - a URL.
+Specifies local IP address and port to listen on, e.g.
   `tcp://127.0.0.1:1234` or `udp://0.0.0.0:9000`
 - `fn` - an event handler function
 - `fn_data` - an arbitrary pointer, which will be passed as `fn_data` when an